jordanbell2357/jordanbell2357.github.io/blog/_posts/.ipynb_checkpoints/2023-03-15-erasmus-econometrics-Training-Exercise-2.2-checkpoint.md

 title: Erasmus Econometrics Training Exercise 2.2
 ---

+> In the wage database, education is measured in terms of a single variable ‘Educ’ with values 1, 2, 3, and 4.
+The
+> multiple regression model (with Educ as 4-th explanatory factor) assumes a constant marginal effect:
+>
+> $$
+> \dfrac{\partial \mathrm{log(Wage)}}{\partial \mathrm{Educ}} = \beta_4.
+> $$
+>
+> This means that increasing education by one level always leads to the same relative wage increase.
+This effect may,
+> however, depend on the education level, for example, if the effect is smaller for a shift from eduction level 1 to 2 as
+> compared to a shift from 3 to 4.

 # (a)

 > (a) The wage equation presented at the start of Lecture 2.2 contains four explanatory factors (apart from the